 Sequential Machine Architecture

 Coding by the Germans basically relied on a scrambling of letters of the message according to some key.
 The key had to be known to decode the transmission.
 Initially the only way the Allies had of unscrambling these codes was to progressively work through each permutation of the possibilities (the various mappings, of the full set of symbols in German coded messages, onto itself) until the output from the “Combinational” Machine gave a message which made sense in German.
-The key for the period (applying to many messages) was then recognised by the hard example of a single decoded message which could be read, and made sense in German.
+The key for the period was then recognised by the hard example of a single decoded message which could be read, and made sense in German.
 The key was simply given by the ‘instruction’ being executed at the time of output of the readable message.

 From Hardware to Software:

 The “pilots” referred to were a group of 6 elite women, so-called “computers”.
 It was these girls who developed the first ever connections and processes necessary to actually solve computable problems on ENIAC in a sink-or-swim effort towards the end of the war.
 They were the first programmers.
 The first ‘sort’ algorithm for example (and so much more) was developed by these girls, without any tools besides screwdrivers and such, especially no software tools, for “software” did not exist.
-They used logic diagrams and machine specifications, and developed everything else themselves, including process specifications, such that the engineers found they could leave the “debugging” of ENIAC to the “girls”.
+They used logic diagrams and machine specifications, set switches and developed everything else themselves, including process specifications, such that the engineers found they could leave the “debugging” of ENIAC to the “girls”.
 The girls produced the solution for a ballistics trajectory, involving a complete specific partial differential equation solution, which ENIAC ran in only seconds.
 With a desktop calculator of the time it would take 40 hours in human labour, and be prone to errors.
 Although it took time to develop the program, once developed it could solve for any particular ballistics trajectory simply by changing the initial and boundary conditions (target range, atmospheric conditions, drag characterisics, missile tare weight, etc).
 The logic diagrams given to the girls were based on a ‘finite difference’ method.
 This made it possible to digitise (or ‘discretise’) the otherwise naturally continuous differential equation, making it possible for a computer to closely approximate the solution for the trajectory, in time and space, including impulse required and fuel load, using only logical and arithmetic operations on a fine ‘mesh’ network of space and time co-ordinates, between source and target.

-For some time in computing there was no such thing as an Operating System.
-A program was a single process which entirely controlled (and had to control) everything necessary to get consistent outputs from the entire machine.
-A lot of behaviour was “hard-wired” in to a computer, but everything not hard-wired had to be specifically coped with in the single-process machine code (imagined as 1’s and 0’s in storage addresses, same as the “data” dealt with by the machine code) of the computer program.
-Eventually and progressively, there was the need to bind all the memory elements and storage, all the electonic, electromagnetic, electro-mechanical, optical and audio elements of a system, so that the elements can work properly together, taking the housekeeping duties away from the users’ programs and allowing humans to better utilise computers.
+Eventually (first in 1956, with General Motors, as a customer running IBM Hardware) and increasingly, there was the need to bind all the memory elements and storage, all the electonic, electromagnetic, electro-mechanical, optical and audio elements of a system, so that the elements can work properly together, taking the housekeeping duties away from the users’ programs and allowing humans to better utilise computers.
 This is the role of an Operating System, at the most basic level.
 At this juncture was created the distinction between Systems Programmers and Applications Programmers.
 Although the computer as a device relied historically on the development of the concepts around a Central Processor Unit based on the requirements of Sequential Architecture, there are many “peripheral” devices that need to be included, to which some repetitive or separable activities can be delegated eg in a “driver”.
 For example a keyboard, the modern mouse, speakers, a screen, random access memory, hard disk drive controller, graphics processor, sound processor, serial ports, etc. The Operating System “glues” these components together and presents an interface or interfaces to the outside world.
 It also generates and runs processes on behalf of users and tracks them all.
-Processes can be bound to memory, devices, ports, pipes, queues, semaphores and sockets, for example.
+In Unix and similar systems processes can be bound to memory, devices, ports, pipes, queues, semaphores and sockets, for example.